bryanbraun/bryanbraun.github.io/_posts/2019-02-14-working-for-the-side-effects.md

 ]
 ---

 When I was 18, I spent a summer working on the factory floor of a metal parts manufacturer.
 My job was to use a CNC punch machine to cut shapes out of large sheets of metal like a cookie cutter.
-I worked 10 hour night shifts with frequent overtime.
+I worked ten-hour night shifts with frequent overtime.
 It was loud, repetitive, and physically taxing.

 But the work had a side-effect: carrying around the heavy plate-metal was building my upper-body strength.
 By the end of the summer, I was able to do 80 consecutive pushups.
 I'd be lucky to do half that now.